rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-11-calculus-of-variations.md

 1. Construction an $L$ function in terms of $x$, $y$ and $y'$ (assuming this is possible)

-2. Use the Euler-Lagrange equation to get a differential equation for $y(x)$ and
+2. Use the Euler-Lagrange equation to get a differential equation for $y$ and

-3. solve the differential equation for $y$ to get the actual curve.
+3. Solve the differential equation for $y$ to get the actual curve.

-Once this process is familiar and trusted, it becomes easier to appreciate the derivation.
+Once this process is familiar and trusted, it becomes easier to appreciate the theory behind the Euler-Lagrange equations.
 Now lets test how the recipe works on a couple of classic problems.

 ### Isoperimetric problem